status-im/airbyte-custom-connector/status-network-connector/README.md

-# Twitter Fetcher Source
+# Status Network Source

-This is the repository for fetching Twitter information, written in Python.
+This is the repository for fetching Status Network API information, written in Python.

 ## Usage